oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/update3.md

      [INFO   ] Build successful.
 Build time=36s.
 Image tag=model-in-image:WLS-v2
      ```

-     Also, if you run the `docker images` command, then you will see a Docker image named `model-in-image:WLS-v2`.
+     Also, if you run the `docker images` command, then you will see an image named `model-in-image:WLS-v2`.

      > **Note**: If you have Kubernetes cluster worker nodes that are remote to your local machine, then you need to put the image in a location that these nodes can access.
 See [Ensuring your Kubernetes cluster can access images]({{< relref "/samples/simple/domains/model-in-image/_index.md#ensuring-your-kubernetes-cluster-can-access-images" >}}).